qubole/streamx/README.md

 #### Start Kafka Connect

-In Kafka, change the following in config/connect-distibuted.properties
+In Kafka, change the following in config/connect-distibuted.properties or config/connect-standalone.properties depending on what mode you want to use.

-*bootstrap.servers* to Kafka end-point (ex: localhost:9092)
+bootstrap.servers=set Kafka end-point (ex: localhost:9092)

-To copy data from Kafka as-is without any changes, use ByteArrayConverter.
-Change key.converter and value.converter to the following.

 key.converter=com.qubole.streamx.ByteArrayConverter
 value.converter=com.qubole.streamx.ByteArrayConverter
+Use ByteArrayConverter to copy data from Kafka as-is without any changes. (copy JSON/CSV)

+##### Run Kafka Connect in Standalone mode
+Set *s3.url* and *hadoop-conf* in StreamX config/quickstart-s3.properties.
+StreamX packages hadoop-conf directory at config/hadoop-conf for ease-of-use.
+Set s3 access and secret keys in config/hadoop-conf/hdfs-site.xml

+In Kafka, run
+`bin/connect-standalone etc/kafka/connect-standalone.properties /path/to/streamx/config/quickstart-s3.properties`

+You are done.
+Check s3 for ingested data !

-Run Kafka Connect `bin/connect-distibuted.sh config/connect-distributed.properties`
+##### Run Kafka Connect in distributed mode
+`bin/connect-distributed.sh config/connect-distributed.properties`

 We have started the Kafka Connect framework and the S3 Connector is added to classpath.
 Kafka Connect framework starts a REST server (rest.port property in connect-distributed.properties) listening for Connect Job requests.
 The copy job can be submitted by hitting the REST end-point using curl or any REST clients.